214 S Elizabeth St, Wichita, KS 67213

 My mom and her siblings attended Franklin as they lived down the street on Dodge.

-Apparently during construction, students were sent to ten different schools.
+According to A History of Wichita Public School Buildings, during construction, students were sent to ten different schools.
 The principal, Miss Gertrude Dowd rode a bus from school to school and was given the nickname of the “Circuit Riding Principal.”

 The building was remodeled in October 2002.
 One of the things I appreciated is that the remodel took cues from the original structure, adding the same decorative flare to the new buildings.